 1.)
 Lemon - Start the day with a cup of hot water and half a lemon to flush the liver, rehydrate, alkalize the body, and kich start your metabolism.

 2.)
 Fibre - Make sure you are consuming adequate fibre, both soluble and insoluble to increase bowel transit time and elimination of toxins.
 Good sources of fibre include flaxseed, psyllium husk, lentils, sweet potatoes, oats, chia seeds, fruits and vegetables.

 3.)
-Include fresh or dried cleansing kitchen herbs in to your diet- fennel, wild garlic, peppermint, caraway, rosemary, cumin, wild nettle.
+Include fresh or dried cleansing kitchen herbs in to your diet - for example, fennel, wild garlic, peppermint, caraway, rosemary, cumin and wild nettle.

 8.)
 Herbal teas - Introduce more cleansing herbal teas such as dandelion, nettle, peppermint, fennel, and aloe vera.
 Pukka does some great cleansing teas and supplements to support digestion and detoxification including a lovely Cleanse tea together with a Clean Greens supplement.

 Self Care practices for Spring Cleansing